OpenLMIS-Malawi/mw-skip-period-tool/config/tool/README.md

 ```
 Before the tool can migrate data from supply manager into OpenLMIS system, it needs to know where SCM database file is located and where is a OpenLMIS database.
 This section also contains addictional Spring Batch settings.

-* insertDemoData - decide if the tool should create demo data before migration process.
-By default the tool will create only requisition template.
-Those settings should be changed only if there are (no) data.
+* createRequisitionTemplate - decide if the tool should create requisition template before migration process.
+If the property is set to **false**, there must be templates in database.
 * accessFile - defaine where is SCMgr database file.
 You can set absolute path like ```/home/user/data.mdb``` or relate path like ```../../data.mdb```.
 * olmis - provide details about OpenLMIS database
   * dialect - select what dialect should by used by Hibernate